NicoloMoretti/barracks/docs/scripting-guide.md

 > I will assume basic knowledge of '.per' scripting.

 > [!IMPORTANT]
-> NEWLINE characters / '\n' are meaningful in barracks
+> NEWLINE characters / '\n' are meaningful in barracks.
+They are used to TERMINATE statements, adding more before beginning a new statements however is allowed and has no effect.

 ## Getting started